paulmillr/noble-secp256k1/README.md

 [secp256k1](https://www.secg.org/sec2-v2.pdf), an elliptic curve that could be used for assymetric encryption, ECDH key agreement protocol and deterministic ECDSA signature scheme from RFC 6939.

 Algorithmically resistant to timing attacks.
+[Faster](#speed) than indutny/elliptic, ecdsa.js and sjcl.
 Tested against thousands of vectors from tiny-secp256k1.
-Faster than indutny/elliptic, ecdsa.js and sjcl.

 ### This library belongs to *noble* crypto